 The group was arrested in 2017 during the NTS investigation into ticketing resale and touting and at a hearing at York magistrates court, the defendants indicated they would enter a not guilty plea, according to the Guardian newspaper.

-In addition, prosecutors have claimed that London’s Peter Hunter and David Smith put tickets up for resale more than 21,000 times between June 2015 and February 2018.
+In addition, prosecutors have claimed that two other men in London put tickets up for resale more than 21,000 times between June 2015 and February 2018.

-BZZ, the pair’s company, allegedly purchased more than £4m worth of tickets and resold them on for more than £10.8m.
+The pair’s company allegedly purchased more than £4m worth of tickets and resold them on for more than £10.8m.

 The two men, who were arrested last year, have also said in court that they will not plead guilty.

-The court in York heard that the six accused would be tried alongside a third group of defendants facing the same charges.
-Maria Chenery-Woods, Mark Woods and Linda Chenery, of TQ Limited, trading as Ticket Queen, were arrested last year.
+The court in York heard that the six accused would be tried alongside a third group of defendants facing the same charges, who were arrested last year.

 The resale websites the defendants were alleged to have used were not mentioned, though the judge reportedly said NTS’s case “seems to be as much about Viagogo (a ticket resale website) as anything else”.